Skip to Main Content

 Monthly rates vary depending upon which Education Benefit you receive.
 Veterans Affairs provides rate tables on their website.

-The monthly amount of your VA educational award may be prorated if necessary.
-For example, if the first term of your enrollment begins on the 15th of the month, the VA will divide your monthly rate by 30 (the number of days in a standard month).
+For example: if the first term of your enrollment begins on the 15th of the month, the VA will divide your monthly rate by 30 (the number of days in a standard month).
 This will provide your daily rate.
 Your daily rate is then multiplied by the number of days you are attending class that month.
 This is the amount of your check for the first month of attendance.

 Payment is made at the end of each month.
 For example, you will be paid in February for attendance during January, in March for attendance in February, in April for attendance in March and so on.